rajattjainn/CV/DigitRecognizer/Readme.md

 The data has been downloaded from the above website, but the available code was not referred to while coding this problem.

+The accuracy of the model as found after submitting on Kaggle dashboard is *0.09635*.